A finiteness condition for complex continued fraction algorithms: Introduction

 (for some ``length'' $L\in \mathbb{N}$) with digits $\varepsilon_0,\ldots,\varepsilon_{L-1} \in \{0,1\}$.
-However, even if we forbid leading zeros, uniqueness is maintained only if the digit string $\varepsilon_0\cdots\varepsilon_L$ does not contain two consecutive ones, {\it i.e.}, if the pattern $11$ is forbidden (this is the {\it Zeckendorf expansion} which goes back to \cite{Z:72}).
-This entails that the possible digit strings can be recognized by a graph with two nodes.
-Again, this can be interpreted geometrically by a so-called {\it Markov partition} given by two sets that remain invariant when ``restacking'' affine copies of themselves (see for instance \cite{BS:05}, in particular, Figure~11 of this paper).
+However, even if we forbid leading zeros, uniqueness is maintained only if the digit string $\varepsilon_0\cdots\varepsilon_{L-1}$ does not contain two consecutive ones, {\it i.e.}, if the pattern $11$ is forbidden.
+In this case the expansion \eqref{eq:Zeckendorf} is called the {\it Zeckendorf expansion} of $N$.
+Expansions of this kind go back to \cite{Z:72}.

 In the present paper, we are concerned with {\it continued fraction algorithms}.
 They allow to represent a real or complex number $z$ by digits (called {\it partial quotients}) $a_1,a_2,a_3,\ldots$ taken from an infinite set (like, {\it e.g.}, the set of positive integers) as